Celibistrial/freelook/README.md

 ## Contributing

-Feel free to make a pull request adding new features or improving the code.
+Feel free to make a pull request adding new features or improving the code.(PRs updating the mod to latest version of minecraft are appreciated)

 ## License